gdsbook/book/notebooks/10_clustering_and_regionalization.md

 In the context of explicitly spatial questions, a related concept, the *region*, is also instrumental.
-A *region* is similar to a *cluster*, in the sense that all members of a region have been grouped together, and the region should provide a shorthand for the original data.
+A *region* is similar to a *cluster*, in the sense that all members of a region have been grouped together, and the region should provide a shorthand for the original data within the region.
 For a region to be analytically useful, its members also should display stronger similarity to each other than they do to the members of other regions.
-However, regions are more complex than clusters because they combine this similarity in profile with additional information about the location of their members.
+However, regions are more complex than clusters because they combine this similarity in profile with additional information about the location of their members: they should also describe a clear geographic area.
 In short, regions are like clusters (since they have a consistent profile) where all its members are geographically consistent.